Why Is Russia the Only Former Soviet State with Nuclear Weapons?

 Cooperative Threat Reduction Program

-The United States launched the Cooperative Threat Reduction (CTR) program, also known as the Nunn-Lugar program, to assist in securing and dismantling weapons of mass destruction in the former Soviet Union.
-This program provided financial and technical assistance to Russia, Ukraine, Belarus, and Kazakhstan, facilitating the safe transfer and dismantlement of nuclear weapons and infrastructure.
+The Cooperative Threat Reduction (CTR) program, also known as the Nunn-Lugar program, played a pivotal role in the safe dismantlement of nuclear weapons across the former Soviet Union.
+This program provided critical financial and technical support to Russia and the other former Soviet states, ensuring that nuclear materials were securely managed and that the risk of proliferation was minimized.

 Conclusion